toadle/selectbf/res/doc/README.txt

   and put some value in
       $JPCACHE_DIR = "<some valid directory, you created>";
   But if I understand the thing correctly, you may also use MySQL-based caching.

+  After all, you can completely disable caching in the jpcache-config.php!